-The Latest: Trump congratulates Navy SEAL on acquittal
+The Latest: Trump tweet congratulates Navy SEAL

 SAN DIEGO (AP) - The Latest on a Navy SEAL acquitted of murder in the death of a wounded war prisoner in Iraq (all times local):

-President Donald Trump has tweeted congratulations to a Navy SEAL found not guilty of murder in the death of a wounded war prisoner in Iraq.
+President Donald Trump appeared to suggest that he had intervened in the case of a decorated Navy SEAL accused of war crimes who was found not guilty of murder.

+Edward Gallagher was acquitted Tuesday of murder in the killing of a wounded Islamic State captive under his care in Iraq in 2017.

 6:27 a.m.